North Dakota Court Records

 NorthDakotaCourtRecords.us is not a consumer reporting agency as defined by the FCRA and does not provide consumer reports.
 All searches conducted on NorthDakotaCourtRecords.us are subject to the Terms of Service and Privacy Notice.

-Tort cases are civil cases that involve claims for damages or monetary claims as compensation for loss, damage, injury, or pain.
-This may include property loss or damage, physical injury or pain, emotional or psychological stress.
-In a tort case, the injured party files a claim against the party whose actions, whether deliberate, negligent, or reckless, caused the injury, damage, or loss.
+Tort cases are generally civil cases pertaining to claims for damages or monetary claims as compensation for loss, damage, injury, or pain.
+This may include property loss or damage, physical injury or pain, and emotional or psychological stress.
+In a tort case, the injured party typically files a claim against the party whose actions, whether deliberate, negligent, or reckless, caused the injury, damage, or loss.
 The North Dakota District Court hears tort cases in the state.
 In North Dakota, persons 18 years or older and legally emancipated persons may file a tort case.

 - The name of the person involved in the record, unless said person is a juvenile